xNoga/simple_db/README.md

 If you're on a Windows computer you might have to type *go install* or *go build* in order to make a new executable that Windows can read.
 Both commands will build a new executable, but in different locations. *go build* should create a new executable in the root of the project.

 ## Arguments
 In order to run the program you must specify what operation you wish to use on the database.
 The project supports *get* and *set* on the database.
+You have to write the following from the root of the project in your terminal:
 ### get
 ```
 ./Aflevering_1 get 2